punanand/Computer-Networks-Assignment/Selective-repeat/README.md

 #### Server:
 1. Open 2 sockets, one for Relay 1, other for Relay 2 and bind them to their corresponding ports.
-2. Initialize an fd_set in each iteration consisting of the 2 sockets.
+2. Initialize an `fd_set` in each iteration consisting of the 2 sockets.
-3. Using select on the fd_set created, monitor if any data packets are recieved from the client with the timeout structure being NULL.
+3. Using select on the `fd_set` created, monitor if any data packets are recieved from the client with the timeout structure being `NULL`.
 4. Receive the packet.
 5. Send an ack with the corresponding sequence number.
 5. Add the payload to the buffer.